Sydney Aboriginal tours to Ku-ring-gai Chase National Park with Sydney OutBack

 As we cruise back to the marina, Paul brings out a selection of artefacts for us to examine — spears, boomerangs and message sticks.
 There are also some samples of bush tucker to try.
 The time passes quickly and soon we’re on the road back to Sydney.

-These Sydney Aboriginal tours offer guests access to a part of the city that is seldom seen.
+This Sydney Aboriginal rock art tour offers guests access to a part of the city that is seldom seen.
 On the journey home I reflect on the great beauty of the Australian bush and the wisdom of the people who walked this land long before any other.

 Joanne travelled as a guest of Sydney OutBack.